jasp-stats/jaspCircular/README.md

 ## Contributing

 If you would like to contribute to the module, you can use JASP as a development tool:

-Download, fork, or clone the CircularStatistics repo.
+* Download, fork, or clone the CircularStatistics repo.
-Open JASP and go to preferences.
+* Open JASP and go to preferences.
-Go to Advanced.
+* Go to Advanced.
-Set the development path to the CircularStatistics repo.
+* Set the development path to the CircularStatistics repo.
-Then click the + button in the main ribbon.
+* Then click the + button in the main ribbon.
-Click 'Install Development Module'.
+* Click 'Install Development Module'.

 There you go!
 Any changes made to the GUI or the R code will be reflected in JASP immediately.
 For further details we refer to the [JASP development documentation](https://github.com/jasp-stats/jasp-desktop/tree/development/Docs/development).

 ## Authors

 * **Aaron Bahde**
-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License